GreenmaskIO/greenmask/docs/built_in_transformers/dynamic_parameters.md

           template: '{{ .GetValue | tsModify "18 years" | .EncodeValue }}' # (7)
 ```

 1. Firstly we generate the `RadnomDate` for birthdate column.
-The result of the transformation will used as the minimum
+The result of the transformation will use as the minimum
    value for the next transformation for `hiredate` column.
 2. Apply the template for static parameter.
 It calculates the now date and subtracts `30` years from it.
 The result
    is `1994`.
 The function tsModify return not a raw data, but time.Time object.
 For getting the raw value suitable for